 The following match against Transvaal B at Salisbury, he blasted 129 batting at No 6.

 It was a month later that Rhodesia played their next game, against Orange Free State at the Ramblers Cricket Club Ground, Blomfontein.
-Procter opened the bowling and picked up three for 26 as the opponents were shot out for 66.
+Procter opened the bowling and picked up 3 for 26 as the opponents were shot out for 66.
 He followed it with 107, adding 150 with John McPhun for the fourth wicket.

 There was almost a two month gap before Rhodesia played again, but Procter’s form was already at its mid-season peak and there it remained.
 At the Police B Ground in Salisbury, Rhodesia was soon in trouble against Western Province on a lively wicket.
-Procter walked in at five for two, and another wicket went down without addition to the score.
+Procter walked in at 5 for 2, and another wicket went down without addition to the score.
 And then he put the bowling to sword.
 Thrashing every bowler around the park, this imperious all-rounder scored his sixth century on the trot.
 Only Bradman and Fry had managed such a run before — scoring half-a-dozen hundreds in as many innings.
 Having passed the milestone, Procter made it a huge one.
 He ended with 254, the highest he ever scored in First-Class cricket.

 The effort must have fatigued him somewhat, because he did not bowl a lot in the first innings.
 He was used more in the second, as a canny off-spinner to get rid of the tail.
 His figures read 11-7-10-1 and 21.3-6-40-2.